kahnwong/karnwong.me/content/faq.md

 In my case it's an autoimmune disease, not allergy.
 Repeat after me: it's not an allergy.

 ## But you react to food?
 So how's that not an allergy?
 Because I don't get anaphylactic shock, and epi-pen can do nothing for me.
-And I shit blood.
+And I sh*t blood.

 ## But some people get diarrhea when they drink milk.
 Isn't it the same?
-That's food intolerance, and they don't shit blood.
+That's food intolerance, and they don't sh*t blood.

 ## Can you eat x?
 Two factors: what it is and what it came into contact with.
 If it doesn't have gluten in itself but has contact with gluten by any means, it's cross-contaminated, which means I can't eat it.